Richardessobe/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script changes the working directory to the user’s home directory
+This scrpit displayscurrent directory contents in a long format